Renormalization group analysis of multi-Dirac-node materials: Introduction

-When the Dirac point is located on the Fermi level, the electron-electron interaction is not screened, and remains a long-range force.
+When a Dirac point is located on the Fermi level, the electron-electron interaction is not well screened, and becomes a long-range force.
 Thus, the effective model for Dirac fermion in solids has nearly equivalent form to QED.
 The renormalization group (RG) is used to deal with divergent integrals appearing in the perturbative treatment of the interaction.
 Here we should note one important difference from QED.
-In the band theory, the group velocity of electron $v$ is expressed by the derivative of the energy dispersion in terms of the crystal momentum, but this $v$ is far smaller than the speed of light in solids $c$.
-Therefore, the Lorentz invariance is terribly broken in this model.
-The smallness of the factor $v/c$ naturally leads to the choice of Coulomb gauge, where the scalar potential gives the instantaneous Coulomb interaction while the transverse part of the vector potential is often neglected.
+In the band theory, the group velocity of electron $v$ is expressed by the derivative of the energy dispersion in terms of the crystal momentum, but this $v$ is far smaller than the speed of light in solid $c$.
+Therefore, the Lorentz invariance is broken in this model.
+The smallness of the factor $v/c$ naturally leads to the choice of Coulomb gauge, where the scalar potential gives the instantaneous Coulomb interaction though the transverse part of the vector potential is often neglected.

-The effects of electron-electron interaction on the Dirac electrons are extensively studied. \cite{kotov2012eei,goswami2011qcba,hosur2012cti,gonzalez1994nfl} The RG analysis of Dirac electrons considering spontaneous Coulomb interaction in two- and three-dimensions \cite{kotov2012eei,goswami2011qcba,hosur2012cti} reveals the logarithmic divergence of $v$, while the coupling constant $\alpha$ is marginally irrelevant. $c$ is not renormalized, and stays constant.
-The divergence of $v$ makes the factor $v/c$ larger, and the contribution from the vector potential cannot be ignored.
-When the contribution from the vector potential is considered for two-dimensional (2D) system, $v$ saturates to $c$ while $c$ remains unchanged, and Lorentz invariance is recovered in the low-energy limit. \cite{gonzalez1994nfl} For 3D system, our previous study~\cite{isobe2012tqca} reveals the renormalization of $c$ in addition to $v$, and the recovery of Lorentz invariance in the low-energy limit.
+The effects of electron-electron interaction on Dirac electrons are extensively studied. \cite{kotov2012eei,goswami2011qcba,hosur2012cti,gonzalez1994nfl} RG analyses of Dirac electrons considering instantaneous Coulomb interaction in two and three dimensions \cite{kotov2012eei,goswami2011qcba,hosur2012cti} reveal the logarithmic divergence of $v$, while the coupling constant $\alpha$ is marginally irrelevant.
+In these analyses, $c$ is not renormalized and stays constant.
+The divergence of $v$ contradicts the assumption that the factor $v/c$ is small.
+When the contribution from the vector potential is considered for 2D system, $v$ saturates to $c$, and the Lorentz invariance is recovered in the low-energy limit. \cite{gonzalez1994nfl} The quantum critical behavior of Dirac electrons close to the superconducting transition is also studied. \cite{roy2013qsc} For 3D system, the previous study for $N=1$~\cite{isobe2012tqca} reveals the renormalization of $c$ in addition to $v$, and the recovery of Lorentz invariance in the low-energy limit.
+However, as mentioned above, there are cases where the number of Dirac nodes $N$ takes several values in condensed matter systems, and it is important to extend the analysis to the generic $N$.

-In this paper, we extend the analysis in three dimensions to multi-node Dirac and Weyl systems.
-The quantum critical phenomenon of topological phase transition and Weyl semimetals are considered as physical realizations of such systems.
-The transverse current-current interaction due to the vector potential is considered as well as the instantaneous Coulomb interaction.
-We also corrected some mistakes found in the previous study. \cite{isobe2012tqca}